NeuroStar® TMS Therapy

-NeuroStar uses transcranial magnetic stimulation (TMS) to target key areas of the brain underactive in people with depression.
+While the exact cause of depression is unknown, the leading scientific theory is that it is caused by an imbalance of the brain’s neurotransmitters, which are chemical messengers that send signals between brain cells.
+NeuroStar uses transcranial magnetic stimulation (TMS) to target critical areas of the brain that are underactive in people with depression.
 It is not ECT (electroconvulsive therapy).
-While the exact cause of depression is unknown, the leading scientific theory is that it is caused by an imbalance of the brain’s neurotransmitters, which are chemical messengers that send signals between brain cells.

 How NeuroStar® TMS Therapy Works

-NeuroStar Advanced Therapy: Depending on your doctor’s recommendation, each treatment takes between 19 and 37 minutes.
+NeuroStar Advanced Therapy: Depending on your doctor’s recommendation, each treatment takes as little as 19 minutes.
 You can resume normal activities immediately.
 Because there are no effects on alertness or memory, you can drive yourself to and from treatment sessions.

-In-office treatment with NeuroStar TMS Therapy typically takes 19-37 minutes and is administered 5 days a week for approximately 4-6 weeks.*
+In-office treatment typically takes 19-37 minutes and is administered 5 days a week for approximately 4-6 weeks.*

 A PET scan measures vital functions such as blood flow, oxygen use and blood sugar (glucose) metabolism.